Paying for Support

 As part of the Self Directed Support Process we work out what people over the age of 18 have to pay for the support they receive to make sure that everyone is treated fairly.
 To do this a financial assessment will need to be completed to calculate how much you can afford to contribute towards the cost of your support.
 One of our Visiting Financial Assessment Officers will arrange to visit you to work out what this amount will be.

 If you need to go into residential or nursing care one consideration you will think about is the cost.
 Care homes will charge their own rate depending of the facilities and amount of support you need.
 You will need to contact the home directly for details of their charges.
 For more information see the Registered Care Homes in Darlington leaflet (rich text document) or visit the Care Quality Commission website [external link]

-Adult Social Care will help you fill out a financial assessment form to see if you qualify for financial help.
+The Financial Assessment Team will help you fill out a financial assessment form to see if you qualify for financial help.
 The financial assessment will include your pensions or wages and any extra social security benefits you may be entitled to during your stay in the care home.
 Disability Living Allowance and Personal Independence Payment are not counted as part of your income.